social media for small business owners

 1. Get Clear on Your Goals

 Don’t just “be on social.”
-Know if you’re aiming for sales, visibility, or customer service.
+Also know if you’re aiming for sales, visibility, or customer service.

 2. Know Where Your People Are

 Stop posting everywhere.
-Focus on the platforms your ideal customers actually use.
+And focus on the platforms your ideal customers actually use.

 3. Use a Content Calendar